 - 1. New freestanding support structures of 60 feet in height or less may be allowed in any zone district other than a single-family or two-family district if reviewed and approved in accordance with the site plan procedures identified in Article 2. - New freestanding support structures of more than 60 feet in height may be allowed in any zone district other than a single-family or two-family district if reviewed and approved in accordance with the special use permit and site plan procedures identified in Article 2. - 3.
 New freestanding support structures of any height located on public property, right-of-way, or utility property that will support street lights, public facilities or equipment in addition to wireless facilities may be allowed in any zone district if reviewed and approved in accordance with the Site Plan procedures identified in Article 2.
-Examples include, but are not limited to, municipal communication facilities, athletic field lights, traffic lights, and other light structures. - B. The maximum height for any new freestanding support structure shall be 60 feet, or the maximum building height allowed in the subject zoning district, whichever is greater. - C. When adjacent to a property that is zoned residential or contains a residential use or structure, new freestanding support structures must be setback from property at least the minimum setback required by the zone district where the structure is located or 50 percent of the support structure height, whichever is greater.
+Examples include, but are not limited to, municipal communication facilities, athletic field lights, traffic lights, and other light structures - 4.
+Existing support structures including but not limited to municipal communication facilities, athletic field lights, traffic lights, and other light structures on local streets shall be limited to a maximum 15-foot height extension.

-- D. New freestanding support structures shall be enclosed by security fencing 6 feet in height and shall also be equipped with an appropriate anti-climbing device; provided, however, that the City may waive such requirements, if the Director determines that the waiver will not create an increased risk to public health or safety. - E. Existing mature tree growth and natural landforms on the site shall be preserved to the maximum extent possible. - F. New free standing support structures shall be designed to accommodate a minimum number of colocations based upon their height. - 1.
-Support structures between 45feet and 100 feet in height shall support at least two telecommunications providers; - 2.
-Support structures greater than 100feet and up to 150 feet in height shall support at least three telecommunications providers; and - 3.
+- B. The maximum height for any new freestanding support structure shall be 60 feet, or the maximum building height allowed in the subject zoning district, whichever is greater. - C. When adjacent to a property that is zoned residential or contains a residential use or structure, new freestanding support structures must be setback from property at least the minimum setback required by the zone district where the structure is located or 50 percent of the support structure height, whichever is greater. - D. New freestanding support structures shall be enclosed by security fencing 6 feet in height and shall also be equipped with an appropriate anti-climbing device; provided, however, that the City may waive such requirements, if the Director determines that the waiver will not create an increased risk to public health or safety. - E. Existing mature tree growth and natural landforms on the site shall be preserved to the maximum extent possible. - F. New free standing support structures shall be designed to accommodate a minimum number of colocations based upon their height. - 1.
+Support structures between 45 feet and 100 feet in height shall support at least two telecommunications providers; - 2.
+Support structures greater than 100 feet and up to 150 feet in height shall support at least three telecommunications providers; and - 3.
 Support structures greater than 150 feet in height shall support at least four telecommunications providers. - G. New freestanding support structures over 60 feet in height shall not be located within 1000 feet from any existing freestanding support structure that is over 60 feet in height, unless the applicant has shown to the satisfaction of the City that colocation is impracticable and that there are no reasonably suitable alternative sites in the required geographic area which can meet the applicant's needs.